-Why parents think your partner isn't good enoughSeptember 18th, 2013 in Psychology & Psychiatry /
+Why parents think your partner isn't good enoughSeptember 18, 2013 in Medicine & Health / Psychology & Psychiatry

 It is common for parents to influence mate choice—from arranged marriages to more subtle forms of persuasion—but they often disagree with their children about what makes a suitable partner.
 A new study has found an evolutionary explanation for why some parents try to control who their children pair up with.